-While you might not want to spend all of your Christmas break studying, it is important that you make a study plan so that you can organise your work and complete any assignments or study for exams that you might have in the New Year.
+While you might not want to spend all of your Christmas breaks studying, it is important that you make a study plan so that you can organise your work and complete any assignments or study for exams that you might have in the New Year.
 If you are organised and plan out your work then you will be able to relax and make the most of your holidays.

 2. Get a job

-Over the Christmas period many companies are looking for seasonal workers to help with the extra demand.
+Over the Christmas period, many companies are looking for seasonal workers to help with the extra demand.
 A part-time job is also a great opportunity for you to gain some experience and add some new found skills to your resume.
-It will also be nice if you can go into next term with some extra cash!
+It will also be nice if you can go into the next term with some extra cash!

 There are plenty of vacancies available in retail and hospitality who are always able to take on part-time staff.
 As well as preparing you for the world of work, you will make some connections which might help you in the future when searching for a full time position.